geoffyuen/kirby-twig-cheatsheet/README.md

 Keep your code clean and reusable.
 However, it may not be clear on how to do certain things the Twig was as opposed to PHP.

-For general use refer to this guide: https://github.com/fvsch/kirby-twig/blob/master/doc/templating.md
+- For general use refer to this guide: https://github.com/fvsch/kirby-twig/blob/master/doc/templating.md
+- If you need some php functions read this: https://github.com/fvsch/kirby-twig/blob/master/doc/functions.md

 ## Child / subpages loop